 TOLn is the output latch for timer/counter 0 and 1.
 When the 8-bit comparator detects a correspondence between the value of the counter register TCNTn and the reference value stored in the TREFn register, the TOLn value is inverted - the latch toggles high-to-low or low-to-high.
 Whenever the state of TOLn is switched, the TC signal is output.
-TC output may be directed to the TCLOn pin.
-TC0 signal can also be output directly to the serial I/O clock selector circuit as the SCK signal.
+TC output is directed to the TCLOn pin.

-Assuming TC is enabled, when bit 3 of the TMODn register is set to "1", the TOLn latch is cleared to logic zero, along with the counter register and the interrupt request flag, IRQTn, and counting resumes immediately.
+Assuming TC is enabled, when bit 3 of the TMODn register is set to "1", the TOLn latch is remained, the counter register, TCNTn and the interrupt request flag, IRQTn are cleared, and counting resumes immediately.
 When TCn is disabled (TMODn.2 = "0"), the contents of the TOLn latch are retained and can be read, if necessary.